nataliehodson/battleship/README.md

 ## Single player

 Play against your computer.
-Place your ships and the computer places its ships randomly.
+Place your ships while the computer places its randomly.
 Then, shoot the computer's ships while it fires randomly at yours.

 ## Two player